What is Vendor Management?

 Support

-Ticket resolution time, customer satisfaction scores
+Ticket resolution, satisfaction scores

 Risk